PeeBs68/fund_da/README.md

 Finally we define a range of values for $x$ from $1$ to $10,000$ using a for loop which sends the values to the ```collatz``` function.

-If our code reaches the value $10,000$ without going into any continuous loop then it has  proved the conjecture for those numbers.
+If our code reaches the value $10,000$ without going into a continuous loop then it has proved the conjecture for those numbers.

 # Task2
 The penguin data set...